wqshmzh/CANet-CZSL/README.md

 # Conditional Attribute Network CANet

-This is the offical pytorch code for the paper:
+This is the official pytorch code for the paper:

 **Learning Conditional Attributes for Compositional Zero-Shot Learning, CVPR 2023**